 79% of fantasy sports players who are not current sports wagerers say they will likely participate in sports betting once legalized in their state.

 Crypto sports bettors do not have to wait for legalization.

-You might point to fantasy sports popularity in the UK, however the only really popular fantasy game is Fantasy Premier League which is not real money gambling and is very popular with under 18s.
+You might point to fantasy sport’s popularity in the UK, however, the only really popular fantasy game is Fantasy Premier League which is not real money gambling and is very popular with those under 18s.
 Again people who are banned from standard sports betting.

 Fantasy sport’s popularity only in places where standard sports betting is banned is reminiscent of how betting on horse racing was wildly popular in Australia when it was the only legal betting you could do and betting on sports was banned.
 Horse race betting’s popularity fell off a cliff once people were allowed to bet on sports.

 The same thing will happen to fantasy sports when people have the option of standard sports betting, which crypto gives them whether the government likes it or not.